Stage 3: Right of Appeal Process Explained

 The grounds of appeal are as follows:

-- Procedural irregularity in the conduct of the investigation (The student should demonstrate the impact of any such procedural irregularity on the outcome of Stage 2 and should submit any relevant evidence in support of the appeal)
+- Procedural irregularity in the conduct of the investigation which had a demonstrable impact on the Stage 2 decision.

 - Evidence is available which was not reasonably available at the time of the Stage 2 determination.